Written by Kelley Keehn

-According to the Canadian Anti-Fraud Centre (CAFC), there's a fresh wave of fraudulent employment scams that are currently targeting Canadians or promising jobs in Canada.
+According to the Canadian Anti-Fraud Centre (CAFC), there's a wave of fraudulent employment scams that are currently targeting Canadians or promising jobs in our country.

-According to the CAFC: "Consumers looking to work and move to Canada will find job postings all over the internet.
-Fraudsters will often use the name of companies that exist in Canada, but list their contact information."
+"Consumers looking to work and move to Canada will find job postings all over the internet.
+Fraudsters will often use the name of companies that exist in Canada, but list their (own) contact information."

 The CAFC warns that fraudsters are clever in how they're trying to gain your trust and get your personal info.
 They might get you excited in the job interview process by scheduling a Skype interview, luring you into the scam.

 Once you feel there's an opportunity and hope in their job offer, they'll ask you to fill out forms that request personal and financial information that could be used for identity fraud.

 They might ask you for a copy of your passport or request a copy of a personal cheque.
 After all, they'll need to direct deposit your pay, right?

 They'll make sure it all sounds official, like it's coming from some high office within the government.
 But what they're really after is your personal and financial info to scam you.
 Don't give away any personal info: if it sounds too good to be true, it probably is.

 Here are some of the top job scams to be aware of: